tronkko/js-test/README.md

 ## Test Module
-Test module is a collection of test cases who excercise a module from multiple perspectives.
-Test modules are saved into separate js files.
+Test module is a collection of test cases who excercise a feature from multiple perspectives.

-A simple test module `tests/user.js` for class User might contain
+In Js-test, test modules are saved into distinct JavaScript files.
+A simple test module for class User might look like
 ```
 Test.module ('User', function () {